Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 The Gendarmenmarkt Christmas market serves up the traditional German foods, but you’ll also find Austrian and other cuisines.
 We’ve seen Kaiserschmarren (an Austrian pancake type dessert that’s cut up into strips) and a Dutch mini pancake treat.

-Drinks at the Gendarmenmarkt Christmas Market on Bebelplatz
+Drinks at the Gendarmenmarkt Christmas Market

 Of course you’ll find tasty hot Glühwein at stalls throughout the Gendarmenmarkt Christmas market.
 Choose from red and white, and if you want an extra kick, order it with a shot of liquor.
 It’s “mit Schuss” in German.